OsterMendel/mod3_project/README.md

 <u>Target variable</u>
 >churn

-This repo contains three folders.
+This repo contains three folders.<br>
-data: Has the original file as 'SyriaTel_customer_data', preproccessed file, and additional features.
+data: Has the original file as 'SyriaTel_customer_data', preproccessed file, and additional features<br>
-notebooks: has two notebooks 'EDA' and 'Modeling'
+notebooks: has two notebooks 'EDA' and 'Modeling'<br>
-graphs_and_images: all the important graphs created in the notebooks
+graphs_and_images: all the important graphs created in the notebooks<br>

 ## Goal